Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Group_GroupType.md

 ## Description

-This profile describes the type of group, in the sense of a characterization and classification of a group.
+This profile describes the type of groups, in the sense of a characterization and classification of a group, without any temporal bounds or context.
+The profile `Group - Classification` describes in more details and within a speccific social context this classification.

 ## What can be described in this profile